gitabaz/swave_quench_dynamics/README.md

 ## Results
-An implementation of the same program simulating the BCS s-wave quench dynamics in both SUNDIALS ARKODE and Julia DifferentialEquations.jl.
-The performance of the Julia version is significantly faster for the same algorithm.
-The benchmarks for the ODE solve using the Dormand Prince algorithm in each swuite (DP5() in Julia and DORMAND_PRINCE_7_4_5 in ARKODE).
-I ran each of them twice in succession and took the lowest time:
+An implementation of the same program simulating the BCS s-wave quench dynamics in different ODE solvers.
+The amount of time taken to complete for each solver is listed.
+Each solver is using the Dormand Prince algorithm.

-Julia (1 core): 16.526554 seconds (17.12 M allocations: 814.778 MiB, 1.40% gc time)
+Julia DP5() (1 core): 16.526554 seconds (17.12 M allocations: 814.778 MiB, 1.40% gc time)

-ARKODE (4 cores openmp nvector): 55 seconds
+ARKODE DORMAND_PRINCE_7_4_5 (4 cores openmp nvector): 55 seconds

+boost::numeric::odeint (1 cores openmp nvector): 19.4312 seconds